Telecominfraproject/wlan-ap/feeds/facebook/fbwifi/README.md

 For OEM engineers, start by reading the init script in [files/etc/init.d/fbwifi](https://github.com/facebookincubator/fbc_owrt_feed/blob/master/fbwifi/files/etc/init.d/fbwifi)

+To enable Facebook Wi-Fi, configure the gateway_token in `/etc/config/fbwifi`, and run `fbwifi enable`.
+To disable Facebook Wi-Fi, run `fbwifi disable`.

 ## Contents

 The 'files' subdirectory contains all the configuration, script and code